 These efforts are designed to document the dynamics of ocean acidification (OA) in coral reef systems and track the status and trends in ecosystem response.
 This effort serves as a subset of a broader CRCP initiative referred to as the National Coral Reef Monitoring Plan, which was established to support conservation of the Nation’s coral reef ecosystems.
 The OAP contributes to this plan through overseeing and coordinating carbonate chemistry monitoring.
 This monitoring includes a broadly distributed spatial water sampling campaign complemented by a more limited set of moored instruments deployed at a small subset of representative sites in both the Atlantic/Caribbean and Pacific regions.
 Coral reef carbonate chemistry monitoring is implemented by researchers at the NOAA Atlantic Oceanographic & Meteorological Laboratory (AOML) and NOAA's PIFSC Coral Reef Ecosystems Division.

-Author: Taylor Armstong/Tuesday, October 17, 2017/Categories: ocean acidification, Research Proposals, Coastal Acidification
+Author: Anonym/Tuesday, October 17, 2017/Categories: ocean acidification, Research Proposals, Coastal Acidification

 The Ocean Carbon & Biogeochemistry (OCB) Program is working with a scientific organizing committee to plan the 4th U.S. Ocean Acidification Principal Investigators meeting in conjunction with the 2018 Ocean Sciences Meeting, February 7-19, 2018 in Portland, Oregon.
 There will be numerous relevant sessions on changing ocean chemistry and ecosystem response at the Ocean Sciences Meeting that will help facilitate discussion at the Ocean Acidification PI Meeting afterward.